10 Steps to Starting a Travel Agency from Home

 In general, it will take a few years to get your agency off the ground.
 This is the case with nearly all entrepreneurial endeavors.

-Our travel advisor research reportscontinually show that it typically takes about 3 years to really start generating a sustainable income.
+Our travel advisor research reports repeatedly show that it takes about 3 years to really start generating a sustainable income.

 Here's why it can take time to see the cash flow when you starting a travel agency:

-• Even when you do make your first bookings, you're not paid commission until after your client completes their travel (or after final payment for some vendors).
-So, if you make 7 bookings in January but the clients aren't traveling until November, you can see how your first-year money might be tight.
+- Even when you do make your first bookings, you're not paid commission until after your client completes their travel (or after final payment for some vendors).
+So, if you make 7 bookings in January but the clients aren't traveling until November, you may not see any income until November.

-• Travel is something most people only do 1-2 times a year.
-Even with referrals and repeat clients, it can take a lot longer to build a steady business compared to a new restaurant or other service industries.
+- Travel is something most people only do 1-2 times a year.
+Even with referrals and repeat clients, it take longer to build a steady business compared to most service industries.

 Starting a Travel Agency from Home: What to Expect Money-Wise

 And money.
-You probably want to know what you can expect when it comes to money and starting that travel agency from home, huh?! 😊
+You probably want to know what you can expect to earn, eh? 😊

 You In?

-There's a lot of things to look forward to when it comes to a travel agent career.
-Check out our (free) annual event, Host Week, to get a flavor of what you can expect once you decide to start a travel agency.
+There's a lot to look forward to when it comes to a travel agent career.
+Check out our free annual event, Host Week, to get a flavor of what you can expect.

 The travel industry opens possibilities of traveling to beautiful places to help you do your job better.
-You'll get to attend things like FAM trips, ship inspections and go on site inspections.
+You'll get to attend FAM trips, ship inspections and site inspections.
 When you sell enough, you'll have access to travel agent rates.

-All that said, it's important to understand that you still have to (*ahem*) work if you're a travel advisor---you just get to have a lot more fun doing it than most people (yay)! :)
+All that said, it's important to understand that you still have to (*ahem*) work if you're a travel advisor--you just get to have a lot more fun doing it than most people!

 Questions?
 Ask Away.

-I grew up in the travel industry and have I've worked with thousands of agents looking to start a travel agency.
+I grew up in the travel industry and I've worked with thousands of advisors looking to start a travel agency.
 It's totally my jam.
 And it's not just my jam.

 The entire HAR team is here to help you start (and grow) a successful travel agency.
 Ask us questions in the comments, drop us a line via email, or reach out to us on social.
 We love helping bring new people into our amazing industry! 🤗

 Editor's Note: This article was originally published in July 2021.
-We updated this resource and republished it on publish date above.
+Updated and republished by Jenn Myers on March 4, 2026.